-(2)Starting January 1, 2009, asset returns generated by the Investment Planning and Risk Committee (IPRC) are attributed to the respective investment asset classes and aggregated to the Total Plan return based on asset-mix weightings.
-2008 comparative returns have been reclassified to reflect this change.
+(3) Starting January 1, 2010, returns generated by absolute return strategies and money market, previously included in fixed income, are included in the Total Plan return and not attributed to an asset class.
+2009 comparative returns have been reclassified to reflect this change.
 This change had no impact on Total Plan returns.

+NOTE 11.
 Statutory actuarial valuations